Natural progesterone fared well in the new KEEPS study. It proved to be effective for menopausal symptoms, but without the risks of conventional HRT.

 When I first started practicing in the 1990s, many of my patients needed a way off the nasty HRT duo of Premarin (horse estrone) and Provera (medroxyprogesterone).
 As the WHI study was to prove in 2002, those pseudo-hormones cause breast cancer and significant cardiovascular risk.
 My job as a natural doctor was to help women transition onto natural progesterone.

 Advocating for natural hormones has not been easy.
 Until now, the medical community has been decidedly scornful.
-Despite the mounting evidence that body-identical hormones—real human hormones—are much better for the body, most doctors were not aware there was even a difference.
+Despite the mounting evidence that body-identical hormones—real human hormones—are better for the body, most doctors were not aware there was even a difference.
 In a structural diagram of the hormones, natural progesterone differs from medroxyprogesterone by just one tiny methyl group.
 What’s the big deal?

 So far in the KEEPS study, body-identical estradiol and progesterone have proved effective for menopausal symptoms but with no risk for heart health.
 According to one of the researchers: